slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 ---

 # Overview
-**Result** is a foundational component in Slate Kit for **accurately modeling successes and failures** using a functional approach to error handling.
-Result is **not a new concept** as it currently exists in various forms in other languages ( see below).
-In fact, the Result type in Slate Kit has been inspired by these and also by Google's GRPC codes ( See below ).
-The implementation here differs mainly with the design/goals listed below.
+**Result** is a fundamental component of Slate Kit and is used for **accurately modeling successes and failures** of any operation, using a functional approach to error handling.
+Result is **not a new concept** as it currently exists in various forms in other languages (see below).
+In fact, the Result type in Slate Kit has been inspired by these and also by Google's GRPC codes.
+With result you can safely access the value of a successful or failed operation, accurately represent failures from various sources, organize errors into logical groups, and easily convert these errors into compatible errors for HTTP.
+The Result component removes much of the boiler plate code that you would create to normally handle all these scenarios.

 {{% break %}}

 # Goals
+The biggest differences between **Slate Kit Result** and other implementations are items 3, 4, 5 below.
 <table class="table table-bordered table-striped">
     <tr>
         <td><strong>Design</strong></td>